SnarpleDev/Snazzle/README.md

 This is the branch to create stable releases from.
+Every once in a while, I'll make one of these, which is essentially a frozen version of `main` that's stable to use as a release branch.

 # Snazzle
 A better frontend for Scratch, built by the community, for the community